paralink-network/paralink-docs/docs/developer-guide/getting-started.md

  - Trusted Oracles
  - Oracle Quorums

-As part of the developer guide we will walk you trough each of the oracle solutions and provide example implementations.
+As part of the developer guide we will walk you through each of the oracle solutions and provide example implementations.

 ## Base Components